nuclia/nucliadb/nucliadb_sdk/README.md

 ## WARNING

-:warning: If it's your first time using Nuclia or you want a simple way to push your unstructured data to Nuclia with a script or a CLI, we highly recommend using the [Nuclia CLI/SDK](https://github.com/nuclia/nuclia.py) instead, as it is much more user-friendly and use-case focused. :warning:
+⚠ If it's your first time using Nuclia or you want a simple way to push your unstructured data to Nuclia with a script or a CLI, we highly recommend using the [Nuclia CLI/SDK](https://github.com/nuclia/nuclia.py) instead, as it is much more user-friendly and use-case focused. ⚠

 ## Installation